Goldie's tree cobra: Description

-Distribution and habitat
+Geographic range

-Goldie's tree cobra can be found in Central and Western equatorial African countries, including Democratic Republic of the Congo, Republic of Congo, Gabon, Ghana, Cameroon, and Central African Republic.
-P. goldii inhabits forests and woodlands along rivers and streams.
-Being an arboreal species, it is seldom found in open land.
+Goldie's tree cobra can be found in Central and Western Equatorial African countries, including Angola, Burundi, Cameroon, Central African Republic, Democratic Republic of the Congo, Republic of Congo, Equatorial Guinea, Gabon, Ghana, Ivory Coast, Kenya, Nigeria, Rwanda, and Uganda.

+Habitat

+Being an arboreal species, P. goldii inhabits forests and woodlands along rivers and streams, at altitudes from sea level to 2,000 m.
+However, it has also been found in artificial habitats such as ornamental gardens and plantain plantations.

 Behavior

 Despite its large size, Goldie's tree cobra is a highly agile snake.
 It is equally comfortable in trees, on ground and in water.
 It can move quickly and gracefully through trees with the aid of its spiky tail.
 It is also a very secretive snake which is rarely seen by people.
 However, it is one of the few snakes that are considered aggressive.
 When threatened, it rears up and spreads a typical cobra hood, though its hood is much narrower than that of Naja naja.
 If it is further provoked, the snake may attempt to bite.
 Though it cannot spit its venom, its bite is very potent and potentially lethal.
 It is reputedly ill-tempered.
 It may also use its tail spike to defend itself if restrained.